 When many people think of Surefire, they think of dollar signs.
 It is the reputation that Surefire has had for a long time.
 They have worked hard to earn it, I am sure.
-Not every Surefire will require us to smash our piggy bank to get every last cent out, though.
+Not all Surefire Flashlights will require us to smash our piggy bank to get every last cent out, though.
 Surefire’s lowest cost tactical light is the G2X, a polymer-bodied, mediocre output, basic handheld light.

 Meet the Family